phetsims/projectile-data-lab/doc/implementation-notes.md

 ### Disposal

-Everything in the simulation is statically allocated and there is no need for disposal.
+Everything in the simulation is statically allocated, exists for the lifetime of the simulation, and there is no need for disposal.

 ### Strings